AdityaT101/Movify/README.md

 ![Movify](images/Data_pipeline.png)

     a.
 The data-pipelining is done as follows.
 The data is ported from S3 into staging and then into Dimension/Fact tables.
 The tables are created earlier itself.
     b.
 Further, we update the tables whenever new set of data is ported in based on the scheduler.
     c.
 We also run the quality checks on fact and dimension tables after every cycle is complete.

-## Getting Started
+    d.
+Currently the DAG schedules the pipeline only once, but depending upon the requirement we can trigger it periodically everyday.

+## Scalabiity and Related points
+---
+    a.<ins> What if data is increased by 100x?</ins>
+       Currently the processing is done on local system.
+If we need faster processing, then we can employ much faster EC2 instances to handle the load.
+       Also, we can use SPARK clusters if required to process this faster.
+Also, we can program the DAG to take only the subset of data at a time rather than in bulk.

+    b. <ins>What if data pipeline needs to be run by 7am daily?</ins>
+       We can trigeer the DAG to run at any time daily.
+Also, currently, the DAG runs of local system.
+If this was running on an EC2 instance, the DAG would itself run at every regular interval without any disturbance.

+    c. <ins>What if the database needs to be accessed by 100+ users?</ins>
+       Redshift would be able to handle this load properly.
+Also, In order to optimize this further the tables can be redesigned / schema can be changed based on most common queries.
+       Aggregated data tables can be provided beforehand to make queries more and more efficient.

+## To set up and run the DAG
+---
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 - Clone this repo